How To Prevent Catheter Blockages or Obstructions

 Stomach Cramps: Pain and cramping can be a sign of bladder irritation or the result of too much pressure being placed on the bladder due to constipation.

-Encrustation: The build-up of salt and minerals from urine can block your catheter tube, resulting in an obstruction.
+Encrustation: The build-up of salt and minerals, like calcium, from urine can block your catheter tube, resulting in an obstruction.
 Bacterial infections can also cause the urine to be more alkaline, leading to more crystals in the tubing.

 Drainage Bag Location: If the drainage bag is not located below the bladder, this can cause improper drainage to occur.